sivadotblog/sivadotblog/content/post/databricks-cicd-methods.md

 ### Cons

-1. Collaboration is difficult as all developers work in silo within their own branch.
+1. Collaboration is difficult as all developers work in silos within their own branch.
-2. Code review can be difficult as most reviews happen in Github and not in Databricks Workspace.
+2. Code review can be difficult as most reviews happen in GitHub and not in Databricks Workspace.
-3. Downtime of Github/AzureDevOps will impact Databricks jobs.
+3. Downtime of GitHub/Azure DevOps will impact Databricks jobs.

 ### Dependencies

 1. The actor who is deploying the notebooks (typically Azure Service Principal) needs to set up a git token in the Databricks workspace.

 ## 2. Using Repos API